laravel/framework/readme.md

 - Made `storage` path configurable.
 - Added `@lang` and `@choice` Blade directives.
 - Do not run route level after filters if response is returned from before filter.
+- Added support for "mail" in addition to "smtp" in `Mail`.

 ## Beta 3